ThreeThirtyAM/Gaggiuino-Shot-Compare/readme.md

    **Connection Error / No Shots Found:**
 		Ensure your Gaggiuino is powered on and successfully connected to the same WiFi network as your computer.
 		Try navigating to `http://gaggiuino.local` in your web browser.
-If it doesn't load, you may need to find your machine's IP address and edit the `base_url` in `main.py` (if running from source).
+If your machine uses something other than the Gaggiuino default URL, you need to update the app settings.
-		The app can only display shots that have already been pulled and saved on the machine.
+		The app can only display shots that have already been saved on the machine's SD card.

 ## Project Philosophy

 This project started from a simple need: I wanted to compare my espresso shots side-by-side, locally, and couldn't find a readymade solution.

 So, I made this.
 Well truthfully, I wrote some requirements and chat made it.
-I can't take credit - I just told chat what to do and made sure my requirements were met - after quite some iterations.
+I can't take credit - I just told chat what to do and made sure my requirements were met.
+But after quite some iterations, it worked out pretty well.

-I put it here in case it is also useful to someone else.
+Testing: I made this for me.
+It is robust in my environment.
+It's a simple app, but YMMV!

+I'm open to suggestions for improvements - find me on the Gaggiuino Discord.